 Either way the fight often seems like a last resort to overcome the pain and lash out against this cruel world as a whole.
 It is usually followed by Heroic BSOD.
 In some cases, this can accompany a Villainous Breakdown.

+Compare Roaring Rampage of Revenge, as that is huge motivation and invitation for this.
 Contrast Tranquil Fury and Dissonant Serenity.
 See also: Manly Tears and Broken Tears.

 open/close all folders